Megazoids-Hut/PicoPocket/README.md

 ![instructables1s](https://github.com/user-attachments/assets/68e71f5b-aba1-48d3-aa38-4c6065e3b26e)

-A Pi Pico (RP2350 or RP2040) DIY handheld based on the open source PicoPad schematic.
+PicoPocket is a Pi Pico (RP2350 or RP2040) DIY handheld based on the open source PicoPad schematic.

 I wanted the PicoPocket project files accessable on GitHub.
 The project is posted on the following sites, which will have full build instructions :
 https://www.hackster.io/megazoid/picopocket-cb00f7